Z Grills Smoky Hopper

 • Avoid pouring wood pellets dust from the bottom of the bag into the hopper.
 Consider scooping pellets from a bag/bucket with a sieve (to remove the dust) when adding to the hopper.

-• If the grill ever shows an LER error, never turn the grill directly back on again.
+• If the grill ever shows an LER or Flame Out errors, never turn the grill directly back on again.
 Always check the fire-pot first as it could be full of wood pellets.
 Learn more about LER here.

 Extra keywords: smokey, burnback, smokeback